 Computer-aided design (CAD)

-CAD is not just about designing: it strongly promotes the principles of collaborative work and knowledge-sharing in the built environment.
+CAD is not just about designing.
+It promotes the principles of collaborative work and knowledge-sharing in the built environment.
 CAD has gained a lot of attention due to BIM, 3D printing and the increase in construction projects around the world.
 Yet it’s still seen as a relatively specialised skill – and is one that is highly beneficial to individuals and organisations.

 CAD has an important role to play in the climate change agenda.
 Using CAD as a tool with ever evolving technology gives many opportunities to improve the way that we plan designs for the future.